 Case of a technological SME

-Context: A growing technology SME wants to attract new investors while protecting the interests of the founders.
-Strategy: Inclusion of pre-emption, right of first refusal and non-competition clauses.
-Result: The founders were able to raise capital while maintaining control over the ownership structure and protecting the company from unfair competition.
+Background: A growing technology SME wanted to attract new investors while protecting the founders' interests.
+Strategy: Inclusion of pre-emption, right of first refusal, and non-compete clauses.
+Outcome: The founders were able to raise funds while maintaining control over the ownership structure and protecting the company from unfair competition.

-Additional details: The pre-emption clause allowed the founders to keep their percentage of participation despite the entry of new investors.
-The non-competition clause ensured that new shareholders could not create competing businesses for a period of three years after their departure.
+Additional details: The preemption clause allowed the founders to retain their ownership percentage despite the arrival of new investors.
+The non-compete clause ensured that the new shareholders could not create competing companies for a period of three years after their departure.

 Case of a family business

-Context: A family business wishes to structure succession to ensure continuity of operations.
-Strategy: Inclusion of forced sale, exit and dispute management clauses.
-Result: The succession took place in an orderly manner, with harmonious conflict management and continuity of operations.
+Background: A family business wanted to structure succession to ensure business continuity.
+Strategy: Inclusion of forced sale, exit, and dispute management clauses.
+Outcome: The succession was carried out in an orderly manner, with smooth conflict management and business continuity.

-Additional Details: The forced sale clause allowed heirs to buy out the shares of family members wishing to exit the business, ensuring a smooth transition.
-The dispute management clause established a mediation process to resolve family disputes, thereby avoiding costly litigation.
+Additional Details: The forced sale clause allowed heirs to buy out the shares of family members wishing to leave the business, ensuring a smooth transition.
+The dispute management clause established a mediation process to resolve family disputes, avoiding costly litigation.

 Case of an innovative startup

-Context: An innovative startup in Canada seeks to protect its intellectual property while attracting investors.
-Strategy: Inclusion of confidentiality, non-solicitation and right of first refusal clauses.
-Result: The company was able to attract investors while protecting its trade secrets and maintaining the stability of its teams.
+Background: An innovative Canadian startup seeks to protect its intellectual property while attracting investors.
+Strategy: Inclusion of confidentiality, non-solicitation, and right of first refusal clauses.
+Outcome: The company was able to attract investors while protecting its trade secrets and maintaining team stability.

-Additional Details: The confidentiality clause ensured that sensitive information would not be disclosed to third parties, thereby protecting the competitiveness of the company.
+Additional details: The confidentiality clause ensured that sensitive information would not be disclosed to third parties, thus protecting the company's competitiveness.
 The non-solicitation clause prevented investors from recruiting the company's employees, ensuring the retention of key talent.

 Detailed procedures for each strategy